RBVI/ChimeraX/docs/devel/tutorials/bundle_info.rst

       as keyword arguments to ``init_provider``.
       If ``init_provider`` needs additional information, it should query the manager instance fetched from the session.
+    - Bundles that supply providers should implement the method:
+        ``run_provider(session, bundle_info, provider_name, manager, **kw)``
+      which may be used by the manager to invoke provider functionality.

 - **PythonClassifier**